 Under the FDCPA the proposed rule provides a safe harbor for time and location issues that says “the debt collector would comply if the debt collector communicated or attempted to communicate with the consumer at a time that would be convenient in all of the locations at which the debt collector’s information indicated the consumer might be located.”

 Electronic Validation Notice

 There are a few procedural issues in the NPR dedicated to the electronic delivery of the Validation Notice and other required disclosures that are not entirely clear.
 The NPR explains how E-Sign Act consent comes into play for the required disclosures.
 However, the FDCPA states that the validation notice is required within 5 days IF the information is not contained in the first communication.

 This may mean that electronic delivery of the validation notice is permitted under normal electronic communication consent.
 Hopefully, this and a few other questions will become more clear in the final rule.

 If you feel strongly about any of these issues, we urge you to send your comments to the CFPB and try to influence the final rule.
 To file an official comment simply click on this link and copy and paste your comments. https://www.regulations.gov/comment?D=CFPB-2019-0022-0001

-Although the new rule will clarify certain uses and safe harbors that come with new technologies, PDCflow’s text messaging and email software can be integrated into your business for many uses today.
+Although the new rule will clarify certain uses and safe harbors that come with new technologies, PDCflow’s text messaging and email software can be integrated into your debt collection strategy for many uses today.
 To learn more about the savings that can come from shifting to email and text communications in your agency, download our comparison chart.